What is a sales microsite? What a sales microsite is — and when it beats a deck or a PDF

 High-stakes proposals and RFP responses — where the buying committee needs to share the document internally and you need to know which sections they actually read before you follow up.

-Account-based selling — where you are personalizing content for a named account over weeks or months and the microsite serves as the ongoing home for the relationship.
+Account-based selling with microsites — where you are personalizing content for a named account over weeks or months and the microsite serves as the ongoing home for the relationship.

 Post-sale onboarding — where you need to hand off a client to a customer success team with a fully branded, secure portal they can access from day one.